railsgirls/guides.railsgirls.com/_pages/deployment/fly-io.md

 {% endhighlight %}

 You now have your first app deploy!
 Congratulations!
 Share the link you see in your Browser's address bar!

+---

+You do not need to deploy your app on another services.
+Continue with the next numbered guide in the list below.